sethtroisi/dwg-converter/README.md

 # dwg-converter
-Scripts to help convert forum posts to stories in process of update 9/2020 - blt
+Scripts to help convert forum posts to stories in process of update 8/2021 - blt

 This whole repository is rapidly changing.
 The documentation is out of date or wrong in many places, sorry.

 ## Overview

 Take
- * forum posts (e.g. [To the Lakes](https://www.dwiggie.com/phorum/read.php?5,124030))
+ * forum posts (e.g. [To the Lakes](https://www.dwiggie.com/phorum/read.php?5,124030)) and turn them into archived stories by collating the text (which may be spread across multiple forum posts) into a new, correctly named file, editing out any extraneous or "dna" material then adding the story to the correct index and moving the new file to the correct directory on dwiggie.
- * multi-page stories (e.g. [An Unwanted Engagement](https://www.dwiggie.com/derby/jessil1b.htm))
-And combine them into single page stories
+ * would love to move multi-post stories (e.g. [An Unwanted Engagement](https://www.dwiggie.com/derby/jessil1b.htm)) into single page stories but that doesn't look like happening.

-## Artifacts
+## Artifacts (update this section)

 **`dwg-posts-2019-01-26.csv`** is the cannonical input csv it was downloaded from the Google Spreadsheet on 2019-01-26 and information about urls, authors, titles, ...
   * The complete header is ```last_update/Posting,date_created,Msg Id,author_id,author_name,title_name,comments,new posting - real url,archive real url,FinalPost?,WhichBook?,Archive Title,Archive Title ID,URL,```